Cecil Hoskins: Sydney

 Although the name of Hoskins is commonly associated with Lithgow, the family business started in Sydney and many of Hoskins' family lived there.
 The original businesses of Hoskins Iron and Steel, the pipe manufacturing plants at Ultimo and Rhodes, were still operating there during the 1920s.

 With the move to Port Kembla being planned, the retirement of his father, the prospect of needing to raise additional capital, and the need to influence the Government of New South Wales, it made sense that Hoskins had a presence in Sydney.
 As chairman and co-managing director, he moved there at the end of 1924.

-By late 1924, the Kembla Building, a modern, architect-designed office building of 12 storeys was nearing completion, at 58-60 Margaret Street, Sydney.
+By late 1924, the Kembla Building, a modern office building of 12 storeys—designed by architect John Barr—was nearing completion, at 58-60 Margaret Street, Sydney.
 It was the new head office of Hoskins Iron and Steel.
-The building was owned by C.H.Hoskins Pty Ltd, the private company set up by Charles Hoskins to hold his family's business interests.
+The building was owned by C. H. Hoskins Pty Ltd, the private company set up by Charles Hoskins to hold his family's business interests.
 It was soon a fashionable office address.
-Its occupants; as well as Hoskins' businesses, included foreign government representatives, architectural firms, and various other prominent firms.
+Its occupants, as well as Hoskins' businesses, included foreign government representatives, architectural firms, and various other prominent firms.

 In August 1927, Southern Portland Cement Limited was created to set up a cement works near Berrima.
 It was associated with Hoskins Iron and Steel, and Howard Smith Limited, an Australian company that would later back Hoskins' plans at Port Kembla.
 Hoskins and his brother Sid became directors of the new company, with its registered office being the Kembla Building.

 In November 1927, Hoskins returned for a three-month business trip.
 As well as visiting foreign steel plants, it is likely that it was around this time he was meeting with the British companies that would later back the move to Port Kembla.
 When Australian Iron & Steel (AI&S) was founded in June 1928, its registered office was the Kembla Building.

 Hoskins and his family lived in Sydney until around 1935.
 During that time, his wife Dorothy became socially prominent.